Employers must ensure manual handling training to prevent back injuries at work

 50 questions have been answered on this subject - ask us your question

-The most common cause of a back injury at work is through the incorrect lifting or moving of items in the workplace.
-Whether that be the occasional box of paper to refill a printer, repetitive lifting on a factory assembly line, or heavy items in a warehouse or construction site, all employers have the same responsibility to provide a safe working environment where the risks of injury are minimised.
+The most common cause of a back injury at work is incorrect lifting or moving of items in the workplace.
+This could be the occasional box of paper to refill a printer, repetitive lifting on a factory assembly line, or heavy items in a warehouse or construction site.
+All employers have the same responsibility to provide a safe working environment where the risks of injury are minimised.

-In order to minimise the risk of a back injury, employers are duty bound to ensure that all staff members have been shown how to lift and move items safely.
-This is commonly known as ‘Manual Handling Training’, and not only does it show how to lift safely, it also gives employees the skills to identify items that are too heavy to lift alone, and what tools (such as hoists and trolleys) should be used for items that are ‘overweight’ and too heavy to carry unaided.
+To minimise the risk of a back injury, employees must be shown how to lift and move items safely.
+This is commonly known as ‘Manual Handling Training’.
+It also gives employees the skills to identify items that are too heavy to lift alone.
+Additionally, what lifting aids, such as hoists and trolleys, should be used for items that are ‘overweight’ and too heavy to carry unaided.

 The duties faced by employers are set out by the Health & Safety Executive in the Manual Handling Operations Regulations 1992.
 This requires an employer to implement policies and procedures to ‘prevent or reduce the risk of injury’ faced by workers required to perform manual handling.